|reflection of performance||reflection of individual intelligence|

 The colon is used after an independent clause to call attention to the words that follow it.
 The colon has certain conventional uses such as directing the readers’ attention to a list, an appositive, or a quotation.

-Place periods and commas inside quotation marks; colons and semicolons outside; question marks and exclamation inside unless they apply to the sentence as a whole.
+Periods/commas go inside quotation marks; colons/semicolons outside; question/exclaimation marks go inside unless they apply to the sentence as a whole.

 In APA, a period follows the citation.

 … the ‘end’ of a quote" (p.
 53).

 The hyphen (-), dash (–), and em-dash (—) are distinct things.